Discover the refreshing and bubbly goodness of the French 76 cocktail, a perfect blend of vodka, lemon juice, simple syrup, and Champagne.

 - Champagne to top off the glass

-- In a cocktail shaker with ice, add the vodka, simple syrup, and lemon juice and shake well.
+- In a cocktail shaker with ice, add the vodka, simple syrup, and lemon juice.
+Shake well until chilled.

 Don’t forget to share your French 76 with us on Instagram using the hashtag #sugarandclothloves.
 We always love seeing all of your creations!
 Looking for more quick and delicious recipes?
 You can find them all right here with a few desserts to go along with them.